“Understated luxury in a historic Swiss mountain village: 6 modern apartments for 4-10, with hotel services”

 - Water skiing

-Zermatt as a resort is keen to attract families and LaVue, while seeming rather cool and adult-oriented, makes them very welcome.
+Zermatt as a resort is keen to attract families and, while these apartments may appear cool and adult-oriented, they warmly welcome children.
 Dining-wise, things couldn't be easier: each apartment has a full kitchen, breakfast is delivered to your door, and there are flexible options for other meals.
 Entertainment-wise, you'll find board games and children’s DVDs in your apartment, as well as Apple TV ready-loaded with children’s viewing.
 There's a cinema room for big film screenings near reception.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)